WETM-TV: WETM2

 With the September 2006 merger of UPN and The WB to form The CW, WTTX competed to become the area's affiliate.
-Ultimately, this went to cable-only WB 100+ station "WBE" which was operated by rival ABC affiliate WENY-TV.
-WTTX was dealt another blow when WSKG launched full-time satellite WSKA on the channel 30 allotment forcing Clear Channel to shut down the low-power station.
-WTTX's programming was moved to WETM-DT2 which became an independent outlet after The CW launched on September 18, 2006.
-WETM-DT2 won a New York State Broadcasters Association Award for its coverage of high school sports in 2006, 2008, and 2010.
-The station had shown local sports such as Elmira Jackals hockey as well as New York Yankees baseball until 2022 when rights were moved to Amazon Prime Video for the New York area only, and were not syndicated to the team territory.
+Ultimately, this went to cable-only WB 100+ station "WBE", which was operated by rival ABC affiliate WENY-TV.
+WTTX was dealt another blow when WSKG launched full-time satellite WSKA on the channel 30 allotment, forcing Clear Channel to shut down the low-power station; it never moved to another channel, and instead its programming became a subchannel of WETM-TV, known as "WETM2".
+It aired coverage of local high school sports, Elmira Jackals hockey, and New York Yankees baseball.
+The channel started airing Antenna TV programming in 2020.

-In September 2020, WETM-DT2 began broadcasting Antenna TV programming.

-Programming

-Syndicated programming

-Syndicated programming seen on WETM-TV includes Wheel of Fortune, Jeopardy!, Rachael Ray, You Bet Your Life with Jay Leno, and Dateline among others.
-Former syndicated programming on WETM-DT2 included Two and a Half Men, How I Met Your Mother, and Access Hollywood among others.
+The subchannel became an owned-and-operated station of The CW Plus at 6 a.m. on September 1, 2025.
+Antenna TV was shifted to 18.3, replacing Laff.